zarusz/SlimMessageBus/README.md

 order.Submit(); // events fired here
 ```

-Notice the static `MessageBus.Current` property might actually be configured to resolve the web request scoped `IMessageBus` instance.
+Notice the static `MessageBus.Current` property might actually be configured to resolve a scoped `IMessageBus` instance (web request scoped).

-#### Setup

-This is how you set the 'SlimMessageBus' up in the simplest use case.
+The 'SlimMessageBus' configuration could looks like this:

 ```cs
 // Define the recipie how to create our IMessageBus